OfirTheOne/glory-app-server-side/README.md

 #### User model :
 * email - regular email filed.
 * password - regular password filed (will be only whan user provider = 'custom').
-* provider - stands for the auth system the user signup with. can be one of the values: 'costum', 'google', 'facebook'.
+* provider - stands for the auth system the user signup with. can be 'costum' / 'google' / 'facebook'.
 * roll - the roll of the user, standard/admin.
 * tokens - array of authentication tokens given to the user.
 * cartId - the user shopping cart id.